Integral representations of risk functions for basket derivatives: Abstract

 \section{Abstract}

-The risk minimizing problem $\mathbf{E}[l((H-X_T^{x,\pi})^{+})]\overset{\pi}{\longrightarrow}\min$ in the Black-Scholes framework with correlation is studied.
-General formulas for the minimal risk function and the cost reduction function for the option $H$ depending on multiple underlying are derived.
-The case of a linear and a strictly convex loss function $l$ are examined.
-Explicit computation for $l(x)=x$ and $l(x)=x^p$, with $p>1$ for digital, quantos, outperformance and spread options are presented.
-The method is based on the quantile hedging approach presented in \cite{FL1}, \cite{FL2} and developed for the multidimensional options in \cite{Barski}.
+The risk minimizing problem $\mathbf{E}[l((H-X_T^{x,\pi})^{+})]\overset{\pi}{\longrightarrow}\min$ in the multidimensional Black-Scholes framework is studied.
+Specific formulas for the minimal risk function and the cost reduction function for basket derivatives are shown.
+Explicit integral representations for the risk functions for $l(x)=x$ and $l(x)=x^p$, with $p>1$ for digital, quantos, outperformance and spread options are derived.